Sitefinity/sitefinity-admin-app-extensions/README.md

 * [Sections menu](./src/sections-menu/README.md) - By default the sections menu in the item edit screen is visible only when there are 5 or more field sections.
 You can control this behavior by changing the number of sections needed for the menu to be visible.

 * [Custom Widget Editor](./src/widget-editor/README.md) - With this AdminApp extensibility point, you can create your own custom widget designers and override the default auto generated designers.

+* [Change owner command](./src/change-owner/README.md) - By default the change owner command is available only for pages.
+You can also make it available for other content types.

 ### Admin App custom theme